patrick-holt/google-search-results/README.md

-This project is a copy of the Google homepage.
-It is meant to show off my skill in HTML and CSS.
+This project is a copy of the Google search results page.
+It is similar to the exercise for the Google Homepage, but this is meant to show off a greater skill in HTML and CSS.

 From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)